drone-labs/about/README.md

 ```

 ##### 10.2.4 Adjust boot settings
 Power off the board then remove the SD Card.
-With the terminal emulator
+With the serial terminal emulator
-still alive, power on the board and catch the u-boot prompt before he
+still alive, power on the board and catch the u-boot prompt before he fire up
-fire up the OS (by default, a 2 second countdown).
+the OS (by default, a 2 second countdown).\
 We now need to tell u-boot where to find the two partitions (boot on VFAT
 and rootfs on ext4), then uEnv.txt (on the boot partition) will be adjusted.
 When u-boot is properly configured, he loads **uEnv.txt** file and execute the
 **uenvcmd** variable contents.

-The original uEnv.txt (on the SD card) :
+The **original uEnv.txt** (on the SD card) :

 ```
     bootpart=0:1